Chris-MacMaster/spacy/APIDocs.md

 ### Get details of a Product from an id

-Returns the details of a spot specified by its id.
+Returns the details of a product specified by its id.

 * Require Authentication: false
 * Request